JaundreSmit/Siyafunda/README.md

 In the ASP.NET backend, the watermarking process is handled in the UploadFileAsync method, which manages file uploads and interacts with the QuickChart Watermark API.

 For instance, the following code demonstrates how the API is called: ```csharp string mainImageUrl = $"/{relativeFilePath}"; string watermarkUrl = $"/Assets/SiyafundaLogo.png"; // Your logo path on the server watermarkedImageUrl = await AddWatermark(mainImageUrl, watermarkUrl, 0.25); ```

+# Conclusion
+Feel free to reach out with any questions regarding the site!